 - (a) Reviewed and discussed with the External Auditors the following: - (i) The performance, suitability and independence of the External Auditors based on among others, the External Auditors' technical competency and audit independence, objectivity and professional skepticism before recommending to the Board their re-appointment and remuneration.
-The External Auditors provide an annual confirmation of their independence in accordance with the terms of their professional and regulatory requirements; and - (ii) The status of audit for the financial year ended 31 December 2019 including the issues arising from their audit of the annual financial statements and their resolution of such issues as highlighted in their report to the Audit Committee. - (b) Reviewed, discussed and approved the Audit Plan of the Group inclusive the scope of work of the External Auditors to ensure it adequately covered the activities of the Group for the financial year ended 31 December 2020. - (c) Met with the External Auditors twice during the financial year, i.e. on 24 February 2020 and 26 November 2020 respectively without the presence of any executive Board members and Management to ensure there were no restrictions on their scope of audit and to discuss any matters that the auditors did not wish to raise in the presence of the Management.
-During the private sessions with the External Auditors, it was noted that there were no major concerns from the External Auditors and they had been receiving full cooperation from the management during their course of audit. - (d) Reviewed and approved the scope of non-audit services provided by the External Auditors to ensure there was no impairment of independence.
+The External Auditors provide an annual confirmation of their independence in accordance with the terms of their professional and regulatory requirements; and - (ii) The status of audit for the financial year ended 31 December 2020 including the issues arising from their audit of the annual financial statements and their resolution of such issues as highlighted in their report to the Audit Committee. - (b) Reviewed, discussed and approved the Audit Plan of the Group inclusive the scope of work of the External Auditors to ensure it adequately covered the activities of the Group for the financial year ended 31 December 2021.

-SUMMARY ACTIVITIES OF THE COMMITTEE cont'd
+SUMMARY ACTIVITIES OF AUDIT COMMITTEE cont'd